Bere Ferrers railway station: History

 The Plymouth, Devonport and South Western Junction Railway opened the station on 2 June 1890 with its main line from to Devonport, which gave the London and South Western Railway a route into Plymouth that was independent of the Great Western Railway.

-The station was originally called Beer Ferris after the local Beer family who owned several nearby villages.
-However, in 1897, the railway authorities of the time decided that this name promoted an unrefined image of the village due to the association with beer, and therefore changed the name to Bere Ferrers.
-The original spelling can still be seen on the sign on the signal box in the heritage centre.
+The station was originally called 'Beer Ferris' after the local Beer family who owned several nearby villages.
+However, in 1897, the railway company decided that this name promoted an unrefined image of the village due to the association with beer, and therefore changed the name to 'Bere Ferrers' from 18 November 1897.
+The original spelling can be seen today on the sign on the signal box in the heritage centre.

 The station was host to a Southern Railway camping coach from 1936 to 1939.
 A camping coach was also positioned here by the Southern Region from 1954 to 1959, and two coaches from 1960 to 1964.

-Through services beyond Bere Alston were withdrawn on 6 May 1968 and the line was reduced to a single track on 7 September 1970.